orstavik/JoiComponents/book/chapter3_slot_matroska/4_Problem_FallbackNodesFallout.md

 <green-frame></green-frame>

 <p>
+  This example FAILS.
+There is no "nice elaborate set of DOM nodes!" shown on screen.
-  This example fails.
-The option of falling back to the nodes specified in slot#inner is impossible!
+  The option of falling back to the nodes specified in slot#inner is impossible.
   If GreenFrame wishes to just use the default content of PassePartout, it cannot at the same time chain its own slot to PassePartout.
 </p>
 ```

-## Discussion
+## Why FallbackNodesFallout happen

 The second example fails because the inner `<slot>` element *is not empty*, but instead filled with
-an empty outer `<slot>` element.
-This feels like irregular behavior, but it actually is in line with
+an empty outer `<slot>` element:
-the logic of SlotMatroska.
-As the `<slot>` placeholders are filled, also with each other.
-This means
+1. `<slot>` placeholders can be filled with each other.
+2. once an outer `<slot>` is chained to an inner `<slot>`, then the outer `<slot>` will fill the
+   inner `<slot>`.
-that once `<slot>` is chained to another `<slot>`, then their fallback nodes are permanently lost.
+3. When the inner `<slot>` element is filled, then its fallback nodes are permanently lost.
+4. Even when the outer `<slot>` has no fallback nodes of its own to offer.

+This feels like irregular behavior, but it actually is in line with the logic of SlotMatroska.
-This is not only a problem as it happens, this is also a problem for building courteous conventions:
+It is not a bug in the browser, it is a bug in the spec.

-if `<slot>`s fallback nodes cannot be relied on once web components are nested, to give user web
-components the *option* to overwrite certain content that is anticipated to remain constant in say 80%
-of its use, becomes a liability as other web components then often must fill this slot with their own
-fallback nodes.
+## Consequence of FallbackNodesFallout

-One could argue that this is a feature, and not a bug.
-That if the logic was reverse, then there would
+One could argue that FallbackNodesFallout is a feature, and not a bug:
-be noe way to replace the content of the inner `<slot>` with nothing.
-But, this is a bad argument.
+if the logic was reverse, then there would be noe way to replace the content of the inner `<slot>`
-First, the `<slot>` could be filled with a simple space text node, thus likely wiping the slate clean.
-Second, the use case of filling a `<slot>` with nothing is less frequent and less problematic to
-overcome.
+with `empty`.
+But, this is not a good argument: in the opposite scenario, the inner `<slot>` could be wiped clean
+with an empty space text or HTML comment node.

+FallbackNodesFallout is not only a problem as it happens.
+FallbackNodesFallout is also a problem
+for building courteous conventions.
+FallbackNodesFallout hinder web components in (re)using each other.

 ## References